Best Times to Visit Nice, France

 Promenade des Anglais Sunrise Stroll

 natureBegin your day with a walk along the iconic Promenade des Anglais as the sun rises over the azure waters of the Baie des Anges.
 Feel the cool morning breeze on your face and watch the city awaken.
-For a truly special experience, grab a coffee from a local boulangerie and enjoy it while watching the sunrise.
+For a truly special experience, grab a coffee and pastry from a local boulangerie and enjoy it while watching the sunrise.

-Best time: May-Sep
+Best time: May-September

 Cours Saleya Market Immersion

-Best time: Apr-Oct
+Best time: March-October

-Best time: Jun-Oct
+Best time: April-October

-Evening Jazz at a Vieux Nice Club
+Evening Jazz at a Caveau

-Best time: May-Oct
+Best time: May-September

 Getting Around Nice, France